ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ![](cmedia/image28.png)

-1. Select Data servers (because we are going to connect to the ‘IA_Bank Customers’ data server connection you created earlier.
+1. Select Data servers (because we are going to connect to the ‘<UniqueID>_Bank Customers’ data server connection you created earlier.

-1. Select IA_Bank Customers from the list.
+1. Select <UniqueID>_Bank Customers from the list.
 This will display the schema we created earlier.

 1. Select the ‘Schema’ associated with your dashDB instance, ours is **DASH106554** in this instance.